petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/backup-service/backup-service-overview.md

 Follow these steps to access the Backups page:

-1. Click on _Backups_ in the menu on the left from any environment.
+1. Click _Backups_ in the menu on the left from any environment.

 ![View backup history, create manual backups, and more from the Backups page in any environment.](./backup-service-overview/images/02.png)